Are You Getting Enough Sleep?

 By making such adjustments, you can improve your sleep quality, enhance your overall wellbeing, and break free from the cycle of overstimulation and exhaustion.

-Essential Strategies For Better Sleep
+Essential Strategies for Better Sleep

 We’ve created the following checklist to encourage you to develop better sleep habits.
-Often called “sleep hygiene” - a term we find uninspiring - we prefer “sleep fitness” - good sleep habits can help you consistently achieve adequate and high-quality sleep in combination with the other foundations of the Resilience Agenda Mental Fitness Toolkit.
+Often called “sleep hygiene” - a term we find uninspiring - we prefer “sleep fitness” - good sleep habits can help you consistently achieve adequate and high-quality sleep in combination with the other foundations from the Resilience Agenda Mental Fitness Toolkit.

 The following strategies shouldn’t require major purchases or major home renovations, and you can implement most of them fairly quickly!